-Going shopping is not exactly what you’d expect in a small town like Honfleur, but that can change!
-This outlet mall in Honfleur had just opened very recently which explains its interesting architecture–a mix of the contemporary and traditions of Normandy.
+Going shopping is not exactly what you’d expect in a small town like Honfleur France, but that can change!
+This outlet mall in Honfleur France had just opened very recently which explains its interesting architecture–a mix of the contemporary and traditions of Normandy.
 The outlet mall carries 90 brands like Nike, Levis, and even a Galeries Lafayette outlet.
 The outlet promises 30% off of all items all year round.
 On top of that, non-EU residents can also claim a VAT refund of up to 12%.
 Make sure you bring your passport with you!

 - Address: Avenue de Normandie 14600 Honfleur